joergjo/contosoads-containerapp/docs/docker.md

 that is stored in another repository.

-To build images for your local CPU architecture (e.g., ARM64 on an Apple Silicon Mac, AMD64 on an Intel based Windows PC) run, create an `.env` file as mentioned and run
+To build images for your local CPU architecture (e.g., ARM64 on an Apple Silicon Mac, AMD64 on an x64 based Windows PC) run, create an `.env` file as mentioned and run

 ```bash
 cd contosoads-containerapp